Staff

 Email Formeeca

 Formeeca is originally from Syracuse, N.Y., and has lived in Auburn for more than 12 years.
 She is a single mother of two children, one of whom has autism.
-Formeeca is pursuing her undergraduate degree in social work at Auburn University.
-She is set to graduate in December 2022 and will be the first in her family ever to receive an undergraduate degree.
+Formeeca is pursuing her degree in social work from Auburn University with the goal of becoming the first in her family ever to receive an undergraduate degree.

 Dev Wakeley